miloxeon/graveyard/README.md

 -  `martians` — Evil Martians failed interview: the test task.
 -  `nebenan` — failed test task for Nebenan.de
 -  `rektandex` — a browser extension to remove ads from auto.ru that was acquired by Yandex.
+-  `rfprnhb` — a browser extension to remove annoyances from Russian PornHub.
 -  `node-alpine-advanced` — Bizon docker config.
    [Hosted forever](https://github.com/bizongroup/node-alpine-advanced) because of lost password.
 -  `smo_js` — a coding task from uni.